hashchange/jquery.scrollable/README.md

 jQuery.scrollable has been tested with

-- 2015 versions of Chrome, Firefox, Safari, Edge, and Opera on the desktop
+- 2015 versions of Chrome, Firefox, Safari, and Opera on the desktop
-- IE8+
+- IE8+, Edge
 - Safari on iOS 8, iOS 9, Chrome on Android 5
 - SlimerJS